-The secret to maximising your fishing experience is to use an experienced fishing guide.
+The secret to maximising your fishing experience in New Zealand is to use an experienced fishing guide.

 Fishing in these southern latitudes requires a great deal of stealth, due to the clarity of the water, the “canniness” of our brown trout and the fact that these behemoths sparsely populate our rivers, we absolutely recommend you use the services of one of our highly experienced fishing guides.
 Think about it: you’ve spent a lot of time and money getting to New Zealand.
 Investing in the services of a fishing guide is a wise thing to do.
 Time, after all, is one thing we can’t buy more of!

 However, the choice is yours: use a guide for all, some or none of your time at the lodge.
 We are very proud of our team; we think they’re the best ever assembled in New Zealand.

 One of the most important things our guides do is teach.
 Whether you’re a complete beginner, a once-a-year river warrior or an accomplished fly fisher, I believe our guides can assist you to better enjoy your time on our rivers stalking our wild brown (and a few rainbow) trout!